sehlen-bsi/botan-docs/docs/testspec/src/05_hash.rst

 SHA-256 is tested with the following constraints:

--  Number of test cases: 262
+-  Number of test cases: 392

 -  In: varying length

-   -  Range: 8 byte - 256 bits
+   -  Range: 8 bits - 1024 bits
-   -  Extreme values: empty message, 640 bits, only one bit set
+   -  Extreme values: empty message, 4088 bits, 21104 bits

 -  Out: 256 bits